Senior commercial lead at ZURU Toy Company - Auckland, New Zealand

 Why did you choose to study at the University of Waikato?

-Where did you go for your study abroad experience and what did you do?
+Where did you go for your study abroad experience?

 I studied in Taipei, Taiwan for a semester in my third year of university.
-It was absolutely one of the best decisions of my life and played a huge role in my personal development as well as my overall university experience.
+It was absolutely one of the best decisions of my life and played a huge role in my personal development.

 What would you say to students who are thinking about studying at Waikato?